This investor and three-time tech CEO says the modern alphabet soup of C-level titles threatens to slow down innovation.

 This trend has been building for years, with large corporations adding lots of new executives with “chief” in their titles.
 But as a late-stage technology investor, mostly in companies outside Silicon Valley, I’m noticing more and more of this title inflation at smaller businesses and startups, too.
 Since these tend to be companies without large, far-flung organizations, they usually don’t need a lot of chiefs, but they’re just following trends–trying to keep pace with larger competitors in attracting top-shelf leaders.

 All this silly corporate name creating–no matter where it happens–is counterproductive to good management.
-Relentlessly expanding the C-suite can hurt a company’s culture, and, worse still, expanding the C-suite can sometimes be counterproductive to good slow-down growth.
+Relentlessly expanding the C-suite can hurt a company’s culture, and, worse still, expanding the C-suite can sometimes be counterproductive and slow down growth.
 Here’s why, and what to do about it.

 The New Corporate Alphabet Soup